allegro/allegro.tech/_posts/2015-07-31-introducing-slinger-library.md

 But let's say that we want to handle links in following format: `http://www.example.com/friendly-yet-changing-title-t123.html`

-Using `android:pathPattern` won't help since it's very limited and can't handle more complex patterns.
+Using `android:pathPattern` won't help since it has very limited functionality and can't handle more complex patterns.

 ## Solution

-That's why Slinger was created.
+Slinger was created to address such situations.

 Slinger is a simple library that captures all the links within a domain and redirects them to corresponding parts of mobile application.

 Here is conceptual diagram that shows how Slinger works: